 Mainbrace – installs charging stations at Eastern Creek

-I headed to the facility in Eastern Creek to document the new infrastructure which furnishes a new fleet of battery powered trucks
+I headed to the facility situated amid western Sydney’s growing industrial estates to document the new infrastructure, set up to furnish a sleek new fleet of battery-powered delivery trucks.

-The lines of vehicles positioned at the power stations were quite impressive as they “re-fuel” for the next days work.
+My photographs show the regulated lines of vehicles positioned at the automated power stations, providing an impressive, almost futuristic look as they are “re-fuelled” for the next day’s work.

-We took drone footage of the site as well.
-Video footage below.
+Together with my drone operator, Aymeric, we took wide-angle video footage of the site as well.
+See footage below:

 Drone photography, fast-food and Prime Constructions